We use cookies to ensure that we give you the best experience on our website. View our Privacy Policy for more information.

 A copper statue of a man on a horse in the middle of a square surrounded by bricked walled buildings

-We recommend purchasing the Copenhagen City Pass Small that’s valid for 48 hours in Copenhagen, which costs about 22 USD.
+We recommend purchasing the Copenhagen City Pass Small that’s valid for 48 hours in Copenhagen, which costs about 22$.
 This will provide you with unlimited access to public transportation in zones 1 through 4, which cover the city center and travel to and from Copenhagen Airport.

 You can buy the City Pass on DOT Tickets app, Copenhagen Airport, as well as, in ticket machines at train and metro stations.